 A well-presented lesson will reduce questions if all relevant information has been disseminated, leading to fewer mistakes with less stressed trainees.

 Knowing and understanding fault analysis and giving necessary remedial action advice is key to a successful outcome for both instructor and student.

 For CBT Motorcycle Instructor Trainers, training on the road can be the most demanding with novice riders.
 Instructors must communicate accurately and clearly to trainees, in a calm and relaxed manner.

 Unlike ADI’s (car instructors) there are no dual controls.
 The trainee must not be allowed onto the road if there is any doubt regarding their ability.

 Instructors must use precise and limited instruction so as not to confuse the trainee.
-Under or overuse of verbal instruction on the radio can become a hindrance to the learner rider.
+Under or overuse of verbal instruction on the radio can be overwhelming for learner riders.

-The legal requirement for teaching learners off-road is a ratio of 4:1 and when conducting On-Road Training 2:1.
+The legal requirement for teaching learners during off-road training, is a ratio of 4:1 and when conducting On-Road Training 2:1.

-CBT Elements must not be taught out of the order laid down by the DVSA.
-Students must not be moved through the syllabus if they have not grasped the previous lesson.
+CBT Elements must not be taught out of the syllabus order, as directed by the DVSA.
+Students must not be moved through their training if they have not grasped the previous lesson.

-Students who struggle with on-site exercises must not be moved on if they can’t achieve a satisfactory standard.
+Students who struggle with on-site exercises must not progress to on-road riding, if they can’t achieve a satisfactory standard.